mcmire/metamask-extension/.github/PULL_REQUEST_TEMPLATE.md

 * What information do reviewers need to have in order to understand your changes?
 * What is the current state of things and why does it need to change?
 * What is the solution your changes offer?

+(Hint: all of this should ideally go in your commit message so that people don't have to find this pull request in the future ;))
 -->

 Currently, ...